bonang8/blog_1/README.md

      For starters, here are some new concepts you should look into:
      I. Functions are first class objects:
         I'm about to blow your mind.
 Functions can be used as arguments.
 Kaboom.
 Indeed, quite different from C++ and Java.
         They can return values from other functions as well.
 This feature in Haskell is quite powerful.
-As noted by Will Kurt,
-        "it allows you to abstract out any repetitive computation from your code, and ultimately allows you to write functions that effectively write other functions."
-In short, we can write one function to another function without doing any repetitive computation.
+It ultimately allows us to write one function to another function without doing any repetitive computation.
+As Will Kurt elegantly put it, "It allows you to abstract out any repetitive computation from your code, and ultimately allows you to write functions that effectively write other functions."
-        A simple example of this would be the code below, Double
+        Lets say we wanted to create a function that checks if a number is divisible by 2:

+        ifNumDivisibleByTwo :: Int -> Int
+        ifNumDivisibleByTwo thisFunction n = if n `mod` 2 == 0 then thisFunction n
+                                    else n

+        We create another function that doubles a number doubleNum :: Int -> Int
+         doubleNum n = n * 2

+        We create another Function that will Double n if its divisble by 2.
+Here we can put Haskell's powerful feature to good use.

+        ifDivisibleByTwoDouble n =  ifNumDivisibleByTwo doubleNum n

+        As Kurt stated, we "abstract out" doubling and checking if its divisible by 2 into two seperate functions.
+Then using Haskell's feature, we were able to condese all these tasks into one function.
+As I earlier,Haskell's ability to treat functions as values, the code is easier to debug and it's more concise.

      II.
 Heavy use of recursion

      III.
 New concepts  Confirmation

      IV.
-More mathematical
+Know Discrete
          Learning discrete is important for functional programming.